RosanneE/Inventory_Managment/README.md

 MVP User Stories

-As a User, I want to view a list of all items in my inventory so I can get the big picture of what the compnay is selling.
+As a User, I want to view a list of all items in my inventory so I can get the big picture of what the company is selling.

-As a user, I want to manage my inventory, clicking buttons to add, delete, and edit items, and to examine the items details/stock numbers
+As a user, I want to manage my inventory, clicking buttons to add, delete, and edit items, and to examine the items details/stock numbers in order to properly manage my inventory

 As a user I would like to set up notifications so I know when I am running low on stock in time to reorder items.